daleonpz/Notes/fh-dortmund/02-micro.md

 - A discrete replacement for electrical signals
     - Distinguishing between logic 0 and 1 is inadequate for modeling the binary signals found in digital circuits.
 A more elaborate multi-valued logic system must be sought that is capable of capturing the effects of both node voltage and source impedance
     - Node voltage is quantized into three logic states:
-            - low: logic low, that is below Ul.
+            - **low**: logic low, that is below Ul.
-            - high: logic high, that is above Uh.
+            - **high**: logic high, that is above Uh.
-            - unknown: may be either “low”, “high”, or anywhere in the forbidden interval in between, e.g. as a result from a short between two conflicting drivers.
+            - **unknown**: may be either “low”, “high”, or anywhere in the forbidden interval in between, e.g. as a result from a short between two conflicting drivers.
     - The amount of current that a subcircuit can sink or source  gets mapped onto three discrete drive strengths:
-            - strong: the low impedance value commonly exhibited by a driving output.
+            - **strong**: the low impedance value commonly exhibited by a driving output.
-            - high-impedance: the almost infinite impedance exhibited by a disabled three-state output.
+            - **high-impedance**: the almost infinite impedance exhibited by a disabled three-state output.
-            - weak: an impedance somewhere between “strong” and “high-impedance”
+            - **weak**: an impedance somewhere between “strong” and “high-impedance”
     - Two extra values have been added, namely:
-            - uninitialized: has never been assigned any value, e.g. the internal state of a storage element immediately after power-up, distinguished from “unknown" as the latter can arise from causes other than failed initialization (applicable to simulation only).
+            - **uninitialized**: has never been assigned any value, e.g. the internal state of a storage element immediately after power-up, distinguished from “unknown" as the latter can arise from causes other than failed initialization (applicable to simulation only).
-            - don’t care: whether the node is “low” or “high” is considered immaterial, used by designers to leave the choice to the logic optimization tool (applicable to synthesis only).
+            - **don’t care**: whether the node is “low” or “high” is considered immaterial, used by designers to leave the choice to the logic optimization tool (applicable to synthesis only).

 ![std logic values](images/micro_std_logic_values.png)